Backun Musical Services: History

-In 2012 were produced by 15 employees in the monthly production of 30–40 clarinets and thousands of accessories, largely industrially.
-According to the intentions of Morrie Backun, the numbers in 2013 should be more than twice as high.
+In 2012 15 employees produced 30–40 clarinets monthly and thousands of accessories, largely industrially.
+According to Morrie Backun, the numbers in 2013 would be more than twice as high.
 To ensure the necessary higher sales, Backun subsequently worked on expanding its international dealer network.

-In January 2017, the Eastman Music Company made a significant investment into Backun to acquire partial ownership of Backun Musical Services.
+In January 2017, the Eastman Music Company made a significant investment in Backun, acquiring partial ownership of Backun Musical Services.
 This investment allowed both companies to grow significantly in the clarinet market.
-Today (November 2019), an estimated 50 production employees produce a considerably higher number of instruments and accessories per month, with the brand's global impact being felt throughout the band and orchestra community.
+As of November 2019, an estimated 50 production employees produce a considerably higher number of instruments and accessories per month, with the brand's global impact being felt throughout the band and orchestra community.

 Well-known clarinetists play clarinets from Backun.
 Some have also been involved in the development of individual instruments and / or accessories.

 Products

 Backun produces only clarinets with French fingering system (Boehm) and so far only the most common clarinets in B♭ and A. The A clarinet, Lumière model (top model), is also available as a basset clarinet.
 An existing Lumiere can be turned into a basset clarinet with a separately available basset lower joint.

 The following clarinets are in the program: